ComposableFi/whitepaper/whitepaper.md

 This is where the Cross-Chain Virtual Machine (XCVM) comes in, see Sec.([3)](#3-cross-chain-virtual-machine).
 In other words, XCVM is a virtual machine (akin to that familiar from Ethereum) capable of running smart contracts without the need to worry about the underlying chain-connection details.
 XCVM, in turn, needs to send information between various blockchains and layers.
 This is where the next layer down comes into focus: The Routing Layer, see Sec.[(4)](#4-routing-layer-design).
 This is how the encoded information from developers are turned into information being sent and received to and from the relevant parties.
-In other words, the Routing layer is responsible for routing the information from the XCVM to the correct blockchain and the correct layer, much like Port Control Protocol \cite{PortWikipedia} from Web2.
+In other words, the Routing layer is responsible for routing the information from the XCVM to the correct blockchain and the correct layer, much like Port Control Protocol [@PortWikipedia] from Web2.

 To accomplish this, the Routing Layer, in turn, needs broad access to the ecosystem of blockchains.
 And it needs this access to be fast and secure.
 We have now arrived at our core layer: The Picasso Parachain for Kusama in Sec.[(5)](#5-picasso-and-the-finality-layer).